zsparal/api-documentation/source/reference/v1/refunds-api/list-refunds.rst

    :organization_access_tokens: false
    :oauth: true

-Retrieve all refunds.
+Retrieve all :doc:`refunds </payments/refunds>`.
 If the payment-specific endpoint is used, only refunds for that specific payment are returned.

 The results are paginated.
 See :doc:`pagination </guides/pagination>` for more information.